 His satire of Laputa is probably most apt for today.
 It shows what a scientific community left to its own would do.
 The experiments are stupid, admittedly, but they are quite rational.
 The brain transplant is actually a standard discussion in philosophy of mind and while Swift might not have intended this, it shows why physicalism is false.

 I thought the description of the Houyhnhmns was far-fetched.
 It sounded much like Rousseau’s rot.
-Sure, humans have done bad stuff, but it doesn’t follow that the state of nature is purer.
+Sure, humans have done bad stuff, but it does not follow that the state of nature is purer.